 About Drexel House

-Drexel House provides a continuum of housing care in a safe environment that fosters respect and dignity, with an emergency shelter for 16 men, 25 low-income affording furnished studio apartments for men and women transitioning into permanent housing, and 10 permanent low-income affordable furnished studio apartments for chronically homeless and disabled men and women.
-At Drexel House, we serve homeless men and women who are the poorest and most vulnerable, living on the streets, in forests, and in abandoned buildings and cars.
+The Drexel House campus now provides a continuum of housing care in a safe environment that fosters respect and dignity, with an emergency shelter for 16 men and 86 units of permanent supportive housing for men and women coming out of homelessness.
+At Drexel House, we serve homeless men and women who first screened through SideWalk’s coordinated entry and are rated as the most vulnerable members in Thurston County.
 Case management, referrals, transportation and supportive services are provided on-site.

 Get Involved in the Drexel Community